Labor Doula Care

 Read Birth Stories “Click Here”

-” For me attending a birth as a doula is a sacred honor.
-I like to know my clients and have a friendship with both mom & dad.
+” For me attending a birth, whether at home, birth center or hospital, as a doula is indeed a sacred honor.
+I like to know my clients and have a connection/friendship with both mom & dad.
 Not just anyone should attend your birth, so choose a certified professional with experience for the best birth possible.”
 DG

 learning to palpate where baby is

 Midwifery Assistant Training with Ina Mae Gaskin at The Farm in Tennessee